jonlinca/ACLandR_KMeans/README.md

 DELETE FIELD COUNT OK
 ```

-At the end of step 1, we will have an summarized list of Number_Dialed, aggregated by minutes_billed and amount.
-Observe that Number_Dialed is a character, while minutes_billed and amount are our numeric data types.
+At the end of step 1, we will have an summarized list of *Number_Dialed*, aggregated by *minutes_billed* and *amount*.
+Observe that *Number_Dialed* is a character, while *minutes_billed* and *amount* are numeric data types.

 We are now ready to pass a series of ACL .FIL data tables to R to process our data.
-While you could combine the next several steps into one, its important to understand why we're doing each step.
+While you could combine the next several R scripts into one, its important to understand why we're doing each step.

 ### Step 2: R - Scale the data